A Tribe Called Quest: 1996–1998: Beats, Rhymes and Life, The Love Movement, and breakup

 Beats, Rhymes and Life, the group's fourth album, was released on July 30, 1996, supported by the singles "1nce Again" and "Stressed Out".
 It was recorded during the turbulent East Coast–West Coast hip hop rivalry, with the tracks "Get a Hold", "Keeping It Moving" and "Baby Phife's Return" referring to it.
 The Ummah's production style, a minimalist R&B and jazz-infused sound, was a departure from the group's previous albums.
 Jay Dee, a big fan of A Tribe Called Quest, contributed five beats to the album, including both singles.
 Lyrically, the album featured a less playful, more philosophical approach by the group.
 Consequence, Q-Tip's cousin, and an aspiring rapper, was present on six songs.
 Phife Dawg later stated that this period was when he began to lose interest in the group:

-The album debuted at #1 on the Billboard 200 and went gold before the end of the year; it was certified platinum in 1998.
+The album debuted at No. 1 on the Billboard 200 and went gold before the end of the year; it was certified platinum in 1998.
 Critical reception was divided, but mostly positive; Rolling Stone called the album "near-flawless", while The Source awarded it four mics.
 Melody Maker felt that it provided "both their best and worst thus far".
 It was nominated for Best Rap Album and "1nce Again" was nominated for Best Rap Performance by a Duo or Group at the 1997 Grammy Awards.